yozzi/startup/README.md

 * Change logo for StartUp logo, wherease I don't hide WordPress existence
 * A lot of other things to come

-Plugin designed to work with StartUp Reloaded Wordpress theme only.
+Plugin designed to work with StartUp Reloaded WordPress theme only.